 ➤ The code’s sections,

-4 – create a loop with step and the VBA InStr function search the City column in the assigned worksheet.
+4 – Create a loop with the step and the VBA InStr function to search the City column in the assigned worksheet.
 Then VBA deletes the column by a delete command.

 The VBA InStr function takes multiple strings.
 Therefore, you can insert multiple column names to delete them from the specific dataset.
 For representation, we just delete only one column (i.e., City) from the worksheet.

-Step 2: Press F5 to run the macro.
-Then return to the worksheet, you see the City column gets deleted.
+- Press F5 to run the macro.
+Then return to the worksheet, and you see the City column gets deleted.

 Now, we want to delete columns from an assigned list.
 The list contains multiple columns that we desire to delete from the dataset.
 We can assign the City and Category columns to a list using the VBA Select Case statement.
 The below depiction shows our dataset.